thuy-econsys/infra-build/README.md

 # build image, if none exists, and run container(s) in the background in detached mode
 $ docker compose -f docker-compose.yml --env-file .env up -d

-# stop and removes container(s), and networks attached
+# stop and removes container(s) and networks attached, but retains cache
 $ docker compose down
 ```